KBMackenzie/SpritesheetAPI/README.md

 A few important thing to note about cards:
 1. If your card uses an alt portrait for anything, this *might* break the animation.
 2. Cards with changing portraits, like the Mud Turtle, *prooooobably* have weird interactions with this mod.
 I have not tested this.
 I'm too burnt out to test every possibility.
+3. I have not tested how cards affected by this mod interact with the Mycologist.
+For this reason, it's **heavily** advised you set cards with animated portraits as *'one per deck'* (like how the base game's talking cards are).
+I was going to test this, but I'm kinda burnt out and don't have the energy.

 ## The Spritesheet
 The most important part of this mod is the spritesheet.